-After the literature searches were completed, studies were collected into a single list in an Excel 152 153 spreadsheet (Microsoft Corporation, Redmond, Washington, USA).
+After the literature searches were completed, studies were collected into a single list in an Excel spreadsheet (Microsoft Corporation, Redmond, Washington, USA).
 The first author (STO) removed duplicates and screened the titles and abstracts to identify potentially eligible studies.
-154 Full-texts were obtained for all studies that appeared relevant or where there was any 155 uncertainty.
-Subsequently, two authors (STO and KMH) independently examined each full-156 text manuscript to assess for eligibility.
-Any disagreements were resolved through discussion 157 and/or consultation with the third author (JMS).
-Corresponding authors were contacted if a 158 full-text manuscript could not be retrieved or to clarify aspects of the study in relation to the 159 160 inclusion criteria.
+Full-texts were obtained for all studies that appeared relevant or where there was any uncertainty.
+Subsequently, two authors (STO and KMH) independently examined each full-text manuscript to assess for eligibility.
+Any disagreements were resolved through discussion and/or consultation with the third author (JMS).
+Corresponding authors were contacted if a full-text manuscript could not be retrieved or to clarify aspects of the study in relation to the inclusion criteria.

-161 Data extraction
+Data extraction

-Data items extracted from each eligible study included: (1) participant characteristics, (2) 162 sample size, (3) details of the intervention, (4) details of the control group, (5) length of follow-163 up, (6) details of the outcome measure(s), and (7) baseline, follow-up, and change score data 164 for each outcome.
-In cases that studies had multiple follow-ups, we extracted data from the 165 follow-up closest to the cessation of the intervention.
-If individual studies involved multiple 166 167 relevant intervention groups, these were combined into a single group for the meta-analysis, as per Cochrane guidelines [18].
-Study authors were contacted to obtain missing data wherever 168 necessary.
-All data were extracted independently by two authors and tabulated in custom-169 designed Excel spreadsheets.
-Review authors cross-checked coding sheets and any conflicts 170 between the reviewers were resolved in consensus meetings.
-171
+Data items extracted from each eligible study included: (1) participant characteristics, (2) sample size, (3) details of the intervention, (4) details of the control group, (5) length of follow-up, (6) details of the outcome measure(s), and (7) baseline, follow-up, and change score data for each outcome.
+In cases that studies had multiple follow-ups, we extracted data from the follow-up closest to the cessation of the intervention.
+If individual studies involved multiple relevant intervention groups, these were combined into a single group for the meta-analysis, as per Cochrane guidelines [18].
+Study authors were contacted to obtain missing data wherever necessary.
+All data were extracted independently by two authors (STO and KMH) and tabulated in customdesigned Excel spreadsheets.
+Review authors cross-checked coding sheets and any conflicts between the reviewers were resolved in consensus meetings.

-172 Risk of bias
+Risk of bias

-The revised Cochrane risk of bias tool for randomized trials (RoB 2) was used to judge the risk 173 of bias for a specific outcome within each included study [19].
-RoB 2 comprises of five 174 domains and a series of signalling questions about features of the RCT relating to: 1) the 175 randomisation process, 2) deviations from intended interventions, 3) missing outcome data, 4) 176 measurement of the outcome, and 5) selection of the reported result.
-Judgements for each 177 domain and the overall risk of bias are expressed as 'low', 'high', or 'some concerns'.
-As the 178 primary outcome of this review, body mass was assessed for risk of bias.
-If this was not 179 possible, self-reported physical activity was used as the outcome.
-Judgements were made 180 181 independently by two authors (STO and KMH), with disagreements resolved firstly by discussion and then by consulting the third author (JMS).
-Small study effects (suggestive of 182 publication bias) were explored with Egger's test of the intercept [20] and by visually 183 inspecting a funnel plot of all the effect estimates included in the review (regardless of the 184 outcome measure) plotted against their corresponding sampling variance.
-185
+The revised Cochrane risk of bias tool for randomised trials (RoB 2) was used to judge the risk of bias for a specific outcome within each included study [19].
+RoB 2 comprises five domains and a series of signalling questions about features of the RCT relating to: (1) the randomisation process, (2)deviations from intended interventions, (3) missing outcome data, (4) measurement of the outcome, and (5) selection of the reported result.
+Judgements for each domain and the overall risk of bias are expressed as 'low', 'high', or 'some concerns'.
+As the primary outcome of this review, body mass was assessed for risk of bias.
+If this was not possible, selfreported physical activity was used as the outcome.
+Judgements were made independently by two authors (STO and KMH), with disagreements resolved firstly by discussion and then by consulting the third author (JMS).
+Small study effects (suggestive of publication bias) were explored with Egger's test of the intercept [20] and by visually inspecting a funnel plot of all the effect estimates included in the review (regardless of the outcome measure) plotted against their corresponding sampling variance.

-186 Quality of evidence
+Quality of evidence